8ooo8/IDE-like-source-code-searcher-on-shell-for-IntelliJ/README.md

 Since IntelliJ doesn't allow searching multiple directories (related codebases) simultaneously, I have written a [portable script][script] on Bash and Zsh to do the job and unlike other source code searchers on shell, it also provides modern-IDE-like features such as opening the source code file from the search result.

-This script currently supports Vim and IntelliJ as the editors for the source code files.
+This script currently supports Vim, NeoVim (terminal version) and IntelliJ as the editors for the source code files.

-1. If you want to work completely on the shell, then choose Vim
+1. If you want to work completely on the shell, then choose Vim / NeoVim
 1. If you choose to use IntelliJ, Vim will be used as the pager to show the search result and IntelliJ will be used to open the source code file from the search result.

 ## Table of content